Andonome/stories/rules.md

 ### Area of Effect

-This works with 'wide' spells to alter or detect things with limited or no weight.
+This works with 'wide' spells to alter things with limited or no weight.

 Regular spells target any person-sized item.